kubensage/kubensage-agent/README.md

 `kubensage-agent` is a lightweight telemetry agent designed to run on Kubernetes nodes.
 It collects detailed host- and container-level metrics using the Kubernetes CRI (Container Runtime Interface) by establishing a direct gRPC connection to the container runtime socket.
-The collected data is sent to an external relay for enrichment and export to systems like Prometheus.
+The collected data is sent via GRPC to an external relay for enrichment and export to systems like Prometheus.

 ---